wanapichpongsa/trash-vision/README.md

-Open-source robot vision library for picking up trash.
+TrashVision is an open-source robot vision library for waste management.

 **Supported Hardware:** Only Brachiio arm at the moment.